Getting Started With Python Requests - GET Requests

 - 3XX - Redirect

-- 4XX - Client Error (you messed up)
+- 4XX - Client Error (you made an error)

-- 5XX - Server Error (they messed up)
+- 5XX - Server Error (they made an error)

 Generally, what you’re looking for when you perform your own requests are status codes in the 200s.

-You can test if a request responded successfully by simply checking the response for truth.
+You can test if a request responded successfully by checking the response for truth.
 For example:

 if res: print('Response OK') else: print('Response Failed')